yellows8/3ds_homemenuhax/README.md

 * "USE_PADCHECK=val" When set, at the very start of the menu ROP it will check if the current HID PAD state is set to the specified value.
 When they match, it continues the ROP, otherwise it returns to the homemenu code.
 This is done before writing to the framebuffers.
 * "GAMECARD_PADCHECK=val" Similar to USE_PADCHECK except for BOOTGAMECARD: the BOOTGAMECARD ROP only gets executed when the specified HID PAD state matches the current one.
 After writing to framebufs the ROP will delay 3 seconds, then run this PADCHECK ROP.
 * "EXITMENU=1" Terminate homemenu X seconds(see source) after getting code exec under the launched process.
 * "ENABLE_LOADROPBIN=1" Load a homemenu ropbin then stack-pivot to it, see the Makefile HEAPBUF_ROPBIN_* values for the load-address.
 When LOADSDPAYLOAD isn't used, the binary is the one specified by CODEBINPAYLOAD, otherwise it's loaded from "sd:/menuhax_ropbinpayload.bin".
-The binary size should be <=0x10000-bytes.
+The binary size should be <=0x8000-bytes.
+* "ENABLE_HBLAUNCHER=1" When used with ENABLE_LOADROPBIN, setup the additional data needed by the hblauncher payload.
 * "MENUROP_PATH={path}" Use the specified path for the "menurop" directory, instead of the default one which requires running generate_menurop_addrs.sh.
 To use the prebuilt menurop headers included with this repo, the following can be used: "MENUROP_PATH=menurop_prebuilt".
 * "THEMEDATA_PATH={*decompressed* regular theme body_LZ filepath}" Build hax with the specified theme, instead of using the "default theme" one.
 When Home Menu starts the actual rendering however, the gfx for the theme doesn't display properly due to the hax.
 BGM works fine, therefore this should only used for BGM-only themes(where the themedata header is all-zero except for the version and BGM fields).
 Also note that compression during building takes a *lot* longer with this.